Denver Zoo Conservation Alliance: Education and conservation

 Denver Zoo also has a storied history with the American bison as it was one of the first zoos to assist in nationwide efforts to save the species from extinction.
 A breeding herd of five bison arrived at the zoo in 1899.
 The zoo no longer houses the species but manages a herd on the Rio Mora National Wildlife Refuge in New Mexico and also contributed animals to both the Genesee herd near Denver and the Heartland Ranch herd near Lamar.
 The latter herd, behaving naturally on thousands of acres and with the help of the Southern Plains Land Trust, has almost entirely returned the ecosystem to its natural state as of 2019.

 In 2024, the zoo will begin using 570 acres in Weld County, donated by the Lembke family, as a breeding and reintroduction facility dubbed the Lembke Family Preserve.
 Phase One, to be finished by the end of the year, will see new facilities built for breeding programs and offer temporary animal holding in the event of habitat maintenance or renovations on the main campus.
 Phase Two will transform the land into a conservation center capable of reintroducing species, in Colorado and beyond, on a larger scale than previously possible.

 Denver Zoo's conservation efforts are coordinated by the Department of Conservation Biology.
 Through continued research and funding, the Department helps to conserve a variety of species worldwide.
 Although the zoo has been active in conservation and research since its founding in 1896, the establishment of the Department of Conservation Biology provides dedicated staff and funding to support hundreds of projects throughout the world.

-Events

-Boo at the Zoo offers trick-or-treating and other Halloween-themed activities on select October evenings.

-Zoo Lights is open during December evenings.
-This is a spectacular stroll through a wonderland of lights, many of them animated and representing animals at the zoo.